jmegner/cursorless-hats/aggressive-usability/README.md

 In this set, I went almost all-out on usability (coarse features, big blobs of foreground area).
 I allowed the hats to become much uglier and farther from the spirit of the original hat, while still resembling the original name.

+These hats have very simple path definitions, so they are easy to tweak by hand in a text editor rather than requiring a svg editing app.
+The `*_scratch.svg` files are the same as the non-scratch files, but have human friendly formatting over several lines.

 ## hats

 Dimensions are formatted `{Width}x{Height}`.